Capital One Journey Card Review Summary

-The Journey® Student Rewards from Capital One® (Capital One is a WalletHub partner) is among the very best college-student credit cards available, offering terms that are above average market-wide.
+The Journey Student Rewards from Capital One is among the very best college-student credit cards available, offering terms that are above average market-wide.
 Not only does the card not charge an annual fee, but it also rewards you with 1% cash back — which jumps to 1.25% during months that you pay your bill on time — on all purchases, a great incentive for responsible habits.

 Often, financially unproven college students don’t qualify for such attractive terms.
 After all, 1.25% is actually above the market average for a cash-back credit card, according to WalletHub’s latest Credit Card Landscape Report.
 But credit-card companies compete over college students’ business in light of graduates’ above-average earning potential and decades of forthcoming financial needs.
 So if you have what the issuers want, you might as well take advantage of it.

-- Possible Higher Limit After Five On-Time Payments: If you pay your first five monthly bills on time, Capital One promises “access to a higher credit line.”
+After 6 months, Capital One will consider you for “a higher credit line”.
 Whether that means you’re guaranteed a boost or merely eligible for one remains to be seen.

-- Above-Average Regular APR: The average new credit card offer has a 19.29% regular APR, whereas the average student credit card charges 16.47%.
-The Journey® Student Rewards Card, however, has a higher regular APR (26.96% (V)) than both as well as the average secured card’s rate of 18.54%.
-Such a steep cost underscores Journey®’s status as a rewards card for people who always pay their monthly credit-card bill in full.
+The average new credit card offer has a 17.87% regular APR, whereas the average student credit card charges 15.13%.
+The Journey Student Rewards Card, however, has a higher regular APR (26.99% (V)) than both as well as the average secured card’s rate of 16.63%.
+Such a steep cost underscores Journey’s status as a rewards card for people who always pay their monthly credit-card bill in full.

-- No Reduced Introductory Interest Rates: Extended 0% introductory financing offers generally are available only to people with above-average credit, particularly those with “excellent” scores.
+Extended 0% introductory financing offers generally are available only to people with above-average credit, particularly those with “excellent” scores.
 However, students sometimes get a sneak peek at such deals, with a limited number of cards offering 0% financing for six months or so on new purchases, balance transfers or both.
-Such an opportunity won’t come from Journey® Student Rewards, though.
+Such an opportunity won’t come from Journey Student Rewards, though.
 There are no 0% rates to be found in the offer, just a high regular APR.

 Other Things To Consider

-- No Foreign-Transaction Fees: It would be a shame if the Journey® Card charged for journeys abroad, so it’s a good thing that it doesn’t.
+- No Foreign-Transaction Fees: It would be a shame if the Journey Card charged for journeys abroad, so it’s a good thing that it doesn’t.
 None of Capital One’s credit cards do.
-That means you can make purchases abroad or from foreign-based merchants without incurring the 1.49% surcharge assessed by the average credit card.
+That means you can make purchases abroad or from foreign-based merchants without incurring the 1.5% surcharge assessed by the average credit card.

-- No Balance-Transfer Fee: Although Journey® doesn’t offer a low intro rate, you can transfer any common type of consumer debt, including auto- and student-loan balances, to a Capital One credit card.
-So if you’re currently paying interest at a rate above 26.96% (V), there won’t be a fee to hold you back from making a balance transfer.
+- No Balance-Transfer Fee: Although Journey doesn’t offer a low intro rate, you can transfer any common type of consumer debt, including auto- and student-loan balances, to a Capital One credit card.
+So if you’re currently paying interest at a rate above 26.99% (V), there won’t be a fee to hold you back from making a balance transfer.

 Bank of America® Cash Rewards Credit Card for Students